 - If you invest without advice you’ll need to select your own investment company.
-You can either do this by buying your shares directly through a stockbroker or an execution-only dealing service, or you can invest via a wrapper scheme.
+You can do this by buying your shares directly through an investment platform.

-Instead of investing a lump sum you can choose to save regularly – as little as £20 per month.
+Instead of investing a lump sum you can choose to invest regularly – as little as £30 per month.

 Investing regularly is one way of reducing the risk of investing in the stock market.
 To understand why, imagine that you have a large lump sum to invest.
 If you invest this sum just before markets fall, you’ll immediately suffer a loss.
 Splitting that lump sum into several smaller amounts means that if markets do fall, you’ll benefit from investing some of the money at lower share prices.